parkyh2024/Curriculum-YOLO-for-Tumor-Detection/README.md

 ## Usage (Workflow)

-The entire experimental workflow—from data preparation to training and validation—is automated with the provided Python scripts.
+The entire experimental workflow—from data preparation to training, validation, and benchmarking—is automated with the provided Python scripts.

-### Step 1: Data Preparation & Augmentation
+### Step 1: Data Preparation (Create Zoom-in Datasets)

 First, generate the hierarchically zoomed-in datasets required for curriculum learning.
+This step is a prerequisite for the training process.

 * **Create Zoom-in Datasets:**
     Run the `Create_zoom_dataset.py` script.
 It will prompt you to enter the zoom factors you wish to generate (e.g., '2-4' to create Zoom2, Zoom3, and Zoom4 datasets).
 This script creates cropped, resized, and padded 640x640 images based on the tumor's bounding box in the original image.